This-Is-Prince/agent-other-sdks/docs/polymarket.md

   // Optional: specify which model to use
   "modelName": "gpt-4o",

-  // Optional: specify which chain to use (defaults to Base) "chain": "polygon" // Required for Polymarket
+  // Required chain setting - Polymarket only works on Polygon "chain": "polygon" // Polymarket only supports Polygon }
-}
 ```

+## Supported Chain

+The Polymarket plugin only supports the Polygon (137) chain, as the Polymarket platform operates exclusively on Polygon.

 ## Available Tools and Example Prompts